vanilla/docs/content/help/cloud/leaving.md

 Thirdly, you may need to do some manual work to make existing file uploads appear correctly.
 You'll want to unzip what we send you into your `/uploads` folder if you're moving to open source.
 You may need to find and delete any instance of `cf:` or `~cf/` in file paths stored in the database (try `GDN_User.Photo` and `GDN_Media.Path`).
 These prefixes trigger a CDN lookup in our cloud environment.
 The open source default is the `/uploads` folder (which you should not need to prepend).

+You may find additional help from the [volunteer community](https://vanillaforums.org/discussions) and the [developer docs](http://docs.vanillaforums.com/developers/).

 ## Support

 We do not provide support for leaving the cloud beyond this document and delivering your data as promised.
 It's a hard goodbye, but if you roll up your sleeves, we're confident you'll have the tools you need to build your own future.